-• Recruitment of species which are currently suffering ungulate induced recruitment failure.
-Indicator species will include; seedling recruitment of species, such as mahoe, hangehange, large leaved coprosma spp., pate, wineberry, tawa, hinau kamahi and pikopiko - species which represent most tiers of the forest structure.

-Recovery of condition of possum palatable trees which are currently impacted by browse.
-Indicator species will focus on measuring changes in foliage density of small trees-such as; swamp maire, mahoe, kaikomako as these are easier and more accurate to monitor possum browse on.
+- Recruitment of species which are currently suffering ungulate induced recruitment failure.
+Indicator species will include; mahoe, hangehange, large leaved coprosma spp., pate, wineberry, tawa, hinau kamahi and pikopiko - species which represent most tiers of the forest structure.
+This will be confirmed using a best-practice reference method, and if such a method is not available, by using a statistically robust sample size. - Recovery of condition of possum palatable trees which are currently impacted by browse.
+Indicator species will focus on measuring changes in foliage density of small trees including; swamp maire, mahoe, kaikomako as these are easier and more accurate to monitor possum browse on, plus northern rata and thin barked totara in the taller canopy.

 Vegetation monitoring will be established prior to any control of ungulates and possums.
-Recovery of the ungulate browsed understorey tier and will measure the survival and growth of indicator species in seedling ratio plots (Sweetapple & Nugent 2004) in association with Recce plots (to describe forest composition). within the understorey tier and sapling tiers in permanent plots.
-A sample of seedlings will be tagged and half will be may also-fenced (ungulate excluded) seedlings as a control group.
-Tagged seedlings hese will likelywill include; tawa, the canopy -dominant which is suffering recruitment failure as also described in Whanganui National Park (Hawcroft & Husheer 2009)., hinau, kamahi, mahoe, hangehange, large-leafed coprosma shrubs, toropapa, pate and pikopiko species which represent most tiers of the forest structure.
+Recovery of the ungulate browsed understorey tier will measure the survival and growth of indicator species in seedling ratio plots (Sweetapple & Nugent 2004) in association with Recce plots (to describe forest composition).
+A sample of seedlings will be tagged and half will be fenced (ungulate excluded) as a control group.

-The target performance outcome will be >75% of tagged palatable individual plants showing no sign of animal pest browsing 5 years after the completion of road construction_c.f. controlscommencement of intensive pest management in the PMA.
-Seedlings_Tagged plants will also show positive growth (changes in average height) over sampling periods in trait groups (e.g. highly palatable understorey species).
+The target performance outcome will be >75% of tagged palatable individual plants showing no sign of animal pest browsing 5 years after the commencement of intensive pest management in the PMA.
+Seedlings will also show positive growth (changes in average height) over sampling periods in trait groups (e.g. highly palatable understorey species).

-Possum impact monitoring Canopy health monitoring will likely use a combination of methods including FBI (foliar browse index; Payton et al. 1999) monitoring of palatable species and significant trees such as swamp maire, northern rata, thin barked totara, mahoe, kaikomako, pate. and potentially Ggeneral measurements of canopy density (by measuring chlorophyll) are intended to be will be trialled using drone imagery.
-The outcome performance target is to achieve a statistically significant improvement in canopy density and mean browse scores are below a 1 (1-25%) by year 5.
-It is expected that recovery of browsed tree canopies will not show any improvement in canopy density after 5-6 years, because As possum diet changes with control, with remaining individuals in a very low population consuming more very highly preferred species and resources (Sweetapple et al. 2014)., it is expected that recovery of browsed tree canopies will not show any improvement after 5-6 years.
+Possum impact monitoring will use a combination of methods including FBI (foliar browse index; Payton et al. 1999) and potentially general measurements of canopy density (by measuring chlorophyll) are intended to be trialled using drone imagery.
+The outcome performance target is to achieve a statistically significant improvement in canopy density by year 5.
+It is expected that recovery of browsed tree canopies will not show any improvement in canopy density after 5-6 years, because possum diet changes with control, with remaining individuals in a very low population consuming more very highly preferred species and resources (Sweetapple et al. 2014).
 For this reason the feasibility of monitoring very highly preferred resources, such as flowers and fruit of hinau (Cowan & Waddington 1990) or potentially kohekohe (Nugent et al. 2002) if sufficient individuals can be found, will be investigated during initial monitoring establishment.

 Within the valley floor areas, additional monitoring plots will be placed as the recovery of these (kahikatea, pukatea and riparian forest) communities from pest management has not been commonly monitored.
-In these communities additional indicator species will likely be measured, such as pukatea which seedling regeneration is currently being suppressed by cattle browseing, though this species is known to recruit in the presence of goats.
+In these communities additional indicator species will likely be measured, such as pukatea seedling regeneration is currently being suppressed by cattle browse, though this species is known to recruit in the presence of goats.